CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ## Zone Data

 The Zone Data block represents one entry in the `RGBController::zones` vector.
+This data block is provided by `RGBController::GetZoneDescriptionData()`.
+Portions of this block are omitted if the requested protocol level is below the listed value.

 | Size                   | Format                            | Name                | Protocol Version | Description                                                                            |
 | ---------------------- | --------------------------------- | ------------------- | ---------------- | -------------------------------------------------------------------------------------- |